 Chatbot instills confidence in Brooks.
 Photo: New York Times . |

 In August, OpenAI released GPT-5.
-The company said one of the model’s highlights was its reduction in flattery.
+The company said one of the model's highlights was its reduction of flattery.
 According to some researchers at major AI labs, flattery is also a problem with other AI chatbots.

 At the time, Brooks was unaware of this phenomenon.
 He simply thought ChatGPT was a smart, enthusiastic colleague.